 - 2 tablespoons Orange Spice Syrup

-- Half and half or other cream, to taste
+- Half and half (coconut milk, or your other favorite coffee creamer, to taste)

 - Dash of cinnamon